 Community Tools for Accessing Data

-The interactive Reports on the Fly web tool provides options for the public to view arrival and departure information, runway use statistics, aircraft fleet mix, and aircraft noise data for specified dates and times that are indicated by the user.
+The Interactive Reports tool provides options for the public to view arrival and departure information, runway use statistics, aircraft fleet mix, and aircraft noise data for specified dates and times that are indicated by the user.

-Members of the community who wish to submit aircraft noise complaint information are able to do so easily and conveniently through the customized web-based form provided on the Noise Program Office website.
+Members of the community who wish to submit aircraft noise complaint information are able to do so easily and conveniently through the customized web-based form provided on the Community Relations Office website.
 The data entered by the community member go directly into the MACNOMS database.

 The MAC's commitment to the community is demonstrated by its investment in delivering high-quality data through user-friendly tools.
 MACNOMS makes it possible for the public to access detailed aircraft operations data in a timely way through convenient methods.

-For more information about MACNOMS, please contact the MAC Noise Program Office staff at 612-726-8100 or via the Contact Us web form.
+For more information about MACNOMS, please contact the MAC Community Relations Office staff at 612-726-8100 or via the Contact Us web form.